klauer/epics-sumo-mirror/doc/reference-sumo.rst

 :doc:`"sumo-scan all"<reference-sumo-scan>` to a new dependency database.
 If SCANFILE is a dash "-", the program expects the scanfile on stdin.
 Note that options ``--dbdir`` and ``--scandb`` are mandatory here.
-With ``--dbdir`` you specify the drectory where the new created :ref:`dependency database <reference-sumo-db-The-dependency-database>` file is stored, with ``--scandb`` you specify the name of the scan database file.
+With ``--dbdir`` you specify the directory where the new created :ref:`dependency database <reference-sumo-db-The-dependency-database>` file is stored, with ``--scandb`` you specify the name of the scan database file.
 The scan database file contains information on what moduleversion can be used with